viamrobotics/docs/docs/components/motor.md

 ### Wiring and Configuration

 The configuration file of a BLDC motor with Viam is the same as that of a brushed motor [(detailed above)](#viam-configuration).
-Only the output side of the driver board is different, i.e., more wires connect the driver to the motor.
+Only the output side of the driver board is different, that means more wires connect the driver to the motor.

 ![motor-brushless-dc-wiring](../img/motor/motor-brushless-dc-wiring.png)